Cayman Islands sunset

 The piece is titled ‘Amphitrite, Siren of Sunset Reef’ named by way of a contest won by a fourteen-year-old girl who won a vacation to the islands for her entry.
 The statue was created by Canadian artist Simon Morris.
 Amphitrite was the queen of the seas in Greek mythology, married to Poseidon, the god of the waves.

-Seven Mile Beach on Grand Cayman Island
+Seven Mile Beach Grand Cayman

 FEATURED IMAGE CREDIT: IRENE CONTI